CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 **Bucket**

-For managing user buckets, similar to the directory concept in a local hard drive.
+This service is for managing user buckets, a concept similar to directory in a local hard drive.

 - `queryBucketNames(accountId32: string): Promise<APIReturnedData>`
 - `queryBucketList(accountId32: string): Promise<APIReturnedData>`